tigerfarm/notifyweb/address/README.md

 # Twilio Notify Web Application Implementation

 These are the steps to set up, configure, and run a simple sample web application to receive Twilio Notify notifications.
-Using the web application, retrieve a Firebase Cloud Messaging(FCM) token in the browser.
+Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token in the browser.
 You can use a Twilio Notify command line program to send a notification that will be received by the browser application, or in the background.